 One study found that even a short four-day mindfulness meditation training is already enough to enhance the ability to sustain attention.

 A study of the effects of meditation on multitasking performance showed that a group of participants who received an eight-week meditation training reported lower levels of stress, showed better memory for the tasks they had performed.
-They also remained focus on tasks longer and switched tasks less often.
+They also remained focused on tasks longer and switched tasks less often.

-Moreover, this review reported that several studies show that meditation can reverse some of the abnormalities in the brain network that contributes to mind-wandering, depression, anxiety, attention-deficit, and PTSD.
+Moreover, this review reported that several studies show that meditation can reverse some of the abnormalities in the brain network that contributes to mind-wandering, depression, anxiety, attention deficit, and PTSD.

 The nature of meditation practice is maintaining awareness continuously.